 I give a 5 minute lightning talk covering my main open source project dotNetRDF in order to promote the library and increase adoption.

-The following are pre-prepared training sessions that can be given at short notice to small/large groups, note that the tutorials can be tailored to your specific audience can be done provided sufficient notice is given.
+The following are pre-prepared training sessions that can be given to small/large groups, note that the tutorials can be tailored to your specific audience provided sufficient notice is given.

 This half day tutorial will provide a technical deep dive of the open source SPARQL optimizer included in the Apache Jena project and aims to give attendees a better understanding of how the SPARQL optimizer works and how to extend it.
 I'll cover some important tips for writing better SPARQL queries that help the optimizer do a better job and help you get more performance out of your queries.